raispbizerra/ethel-clone/README.md

 ## POSTGRESQL CONFIGURATION
 ### 1. Changing UNIX postgres password

-First of all, you have to set/change the password of the new UNIX user (postgres) with the following command:

 ```bash
 sudo passwd postgres
 ```

-You will be asked to type and retype the new UNIX password.

 ### 2. Accessing UNIX postgres account in the terminal

-To access UNIX postgres account in the terminal, you will use the following command:

 ```bash
 su - postgres
 ```

-You will be asked to type the postgres password created on the first step.

 ### 3. Creating a postgres user with su privileges
 ```bash